 Docker Captains are select members of the community that are both experts in their field and are passionate about sharing their Docker knowledge with others.
-“Docker Captains Take 5” is a regular blog series where we get a closer look at our Captains and ask them the same broad set of questions ranging from what their best Docker tip is to whether they prefer cats or dogs (personally, we like and over here).
+“Docker Captains Take 5” is a regular blog series where we get a closer look at our Captains and ask them the same broad set of questions ranging from what their best Docker tip is to whether they prefer cats or dogs (personally, we like whales and turtles over here).
 Today, we’re interviewing Julien who recently joined the Captains Program.
 He is a developer and devops at Kumojin and is based in Quebec City.

 How/when did you first discover Docker?

 I don’t remember how, but, back in 2014, I was working in a PHP shop, and we had our dev environment running inside a VM (with Vagrant).
 But, it wasn’t really easy to share and maintain.
 So, we started experimenting with Docker for our dev env.
 After that, I learned about (legacy/classic) Swarm in Docker, and these tools resolved some of my issues in production for handling load balancer reconfiguration, deployment, and new version management.
 Check out my first conference about Docker here.